 A zone separating two states in which neither state exercises political control.

-A state that does not have a direct outlet to the the sea.
+a state that does not have a direct outlet to the sea

 State that contains two or more ethnic groups with traditions of self-determination that agree to coexist peacefully by recognizing each other as distinct nationalities.

 an otherwise compact state with a large projecting extension.